 The challenge will be conducted in accordance with existing aviation safety regulatory requirements whilst seeking to promote industry compliance with other regulatory fields to produce safe, economically feasible and useful drone technology.

 There are currently no regulations that govern this class of drone capability, and we are actively working with CASA to define the requirements to ensure safe and efficient operations.
 In doing so, we have the opportunity to be global thought leaders in this class of drone operations right here in South East Queensland.

 World Drone Challenge is set to fly drones from Picnic Point in Toowoomba Queensland to a location near Amberley, finishing at Shelley Road park, Kholo, Brisbane, representing a world first Tri-City Event in 2018.

-Emergency Services, Military, Agriculture, Immigration and Border Protection, TOLL (Logistics), Australia Post, Star Track Express, Mining, Utilities and Resources Sectors
+Emergency Services, Military, Agriculture, Immigration and Border Protection, Logistics, Mining, Utilities and Resources Sectors

 Create a collaborative and competitive environment through working with the government regulator (CASA) to deliver actionable innovation for the drone industry.